-Such meetings may be held by an individual Board member and are not considered official governmental committees or Board meetings.
+Such meetings may be held by an individual Board Member and are not considered official governmental committees or Board Meetings.
 Town hall or community meetings do not require formation or appointment by the President or Board.
-The Board member shall disclose this fact at their town hall meeting(s).
-To avoid possible Brown Act violations, only two (2) Board members meeting. may participate in t he discussion at a tov vn h all o r community / 31
+The Board Member shall disclose this fact at their town hall meeting(s).
+To avoid possible Brown Act violations, only two (2) Board Members may participate in the discussion at a town hall or community meeting.